 Manually assign permissions on the newly created resources

-If you have resources with direct assignments (resources not mapped to any role), then manually assign the permissions appropriately on the newly created resources for the Azure AD driver in Catalog Administrator.
+If you have resources with direct assignments (resources not mapped to any role), then manually assign the permissions appropriately on the newly created resources for the Azure AD driver.
+Go to Administration > Resources, and .